calvinsettachatgul/aws_associate_solutions_architect/build_serverless_webpage_with_api_gateway_lambda/build_serverless_webpage_api_gateway_lambda.md

 log into aws console

+    create lambda function
     lambda author from scratch

 basic information
 Name
     myServerlessWebsite
 role name
-HelloCloudGurusLambda
+    myLambdaExecution

-create a new role
+create a new role from template
+    Simple Microservice permissions
+        gives basic execution role

-simple micro service permissions in policy templates
+    in policy templates

+see:
 have confirguration
+monitoring
+    designer
+        function code with IDE
+            cloud9
+            paste code here
 have triggers

-monitoring
+environment variables
+    pass variables into our code use this in the next lab

 edit the code inline

+execution roles
+    define our roles

+Basic settings
+    Description
+        My basic Lambda Website

+have timeouts
+    3 seconds then terminate the lambda function

 upload a zip file
 upload from amazon s3
 most of the time edit inline

-runtime environment
-for developer associate exam
+know the runtime environment of lambda functions for the developer associate exam
-what are the different run time environments
+    should know what are the different run time environments

 handler info
 how to execute